squid-cache/squid-cache.github.io/docs/Features/Tproxy4.md

 ## selinux policy denials

-When configuring TPROXY support on Fedora 12 using the Squid shipped with Fedora selinux initially blocked Squid from usng the TPROXY feature.
+When configuring TPROXY support on Fedora 12 using the Squid shipped with Fedora selinux initially blocked Squid from using the TPROXY feature.

 The quick fix is disabling selinux entirely, but this is not generally